 Don’t Alienate Your Customers with Fraud False Positives

-This kind of fraud is extremely damaging to merchants, who are financially liable for the chargebacks that result from credit card abuse.
+While many would consider the primary victim of credit card fraud to be the cardholder, those victims can almost always get their money back by disputing the charge with their bank.
+E-commerce merchants, on the other hand, are often financially liable for the chargebacks that result from credit card abuse.
 Worse yet, merchants may be penalized or blacklisted by their banks and payment processors if their fraud situation gets out of control.

 Fraudsters try their best to slip under the radar by mimicking real customers, which makes it more difficult to detect and block them with only basic identity verification methods.
 Increasingly, fraud detection relies on artificial intelligence, machine learning, and sophisticated algorithms that look for subtle signs of fraud in transaction data.
 These fraud detection tools may be highly effective, but they are not infallible, and false positives are a frequent occurrence.